Reed parrotbill: Habitat

 Reed parrotbills are native to East Asia.
 Their habitat is known as a reedbed, which is a very wet area of reed plants between water and land.
 Reed parrotbills rely on reedbeds because it is their natural environment that is home to both their water and food.
 Recently, the population of this species has been declining due to degradation of reedbeds in their environment.
-This habitat loss has detrimentally affected the population of reed parrotbills.
+This habitat loss has detrimentally affected the population of reed parrotbills. because it's in the Paradoxornithidae family.

 Diet

 Reed parrotbills feed on insects, including pancake-shaped insects known as Alceridae.
 Reed parrotbills cut through reed stems with their bills to obtain food inside, and make very loud noises while doing so.
 They lack the hind part of the stomach that is responsible for grinding food.
 Reed parrotbills have a difficult time digesting hard food items because they lack the gizzard muscle.

 Breeding

 Reed parrotbill are occasionally multi-brooded meaning they raise multiple broods a season.
 Their first laying season occurs from the middle of May to the middle of July.
 The second occurs from the middle of July to the middle of August.
 The third season is from the middle of August to the middle of September.
 They are typically found in pairs during breeding season.
 They breed mainly in the summer and in their thick nests located in China.
 However, their habitats are being taken away because of the re-development in China which causes them to have a loss of ecosystem.
 This directly connects to their breeding, and has caused it to decline.